 How and why would we want to protect our electrical wires?
 Electrical wires, when left open can be a hazard.

 A jacketed cable surrounds two or more wires running alongside each other to form one protected cable.
 It is a protective outer covering for your wires.
 It can also be referred to as a Sheath.
-The cable jacket itself acts like the first line of defense for the inner components, keeping them protected and safe.
+The cable jacket itself acts as the first line of defense for the inner components, keeping them protected and safe.
 There are inner and outer cable jackets on some cables.

 An added layer of protection, the inner cable jacket, provides additional safety to the components, from elements like; weather, water, and chemicals.
-Inner components are likely copper and would need protecting from damage or elements.
-Another reason for needing protection would prevent pinching, splitting, cutting or breaking of any kind to the cable.
+Inner components are likely copper and would need protection from damage or elements.
+Another reason for needing protection would prevent pinching, splitting, cutting, or breaking of any kind to the cable.
 For example, in marine use boats can accidentally crash or impact the jacket, causing possible breaking.
-Having a cord which provides double protection is a good second line of defense.
+Having a cord that provides double protection is a good second line of defense.

 Some cable jackets will feel different to the touch.
-Most AC Works brand products are designed with cable jackets made of two materials; Thermoplastic (PVC) and Rubber.
+Most AC WORKS® brand products are designed with cable jackets made of two materials; Thermoplastic (PVC) and Rubber.
 You may have noticed on the outside of the cable, a printed text.
-The printed code on the jacket represents all the cable information you will need, in North American standards.
+The printed code on the jacket represents all the cable information you will need, by North American standards.

 The common cable jacket types used by AC Works brands are; SJTW, STW, STOW, and SOOW.

 SJTW is a hard service cord, Thermoplastic (PVC) constructed jacket, 300 Volt-insulation, weather-resistant for outdoor use.

 STW is an extra hard service cord.
 Thermoplastic (PVC) constructed jacket, 600 Volt-insulation, and weather-resistant for outdoor use.